• Home

 Now that fall has arrived, it’s time for my finished book to arrive, too.
 Here are some “behind the scenes” pictures Bethany House sent showing part of their process:

 These are overlays from the printer’s proofs showing where the cover enhancements will be positioned.
 Blue indicates areas of the cover that will be matte, and clear sections indicate areas that will be glossy.
-The areas in orange indicate which parts of the cover will be raised or embossed.
+The areas in orange indicate which parts of the cover will be raised or embossed.3-mockup

-Printer’s Color Proof & Overlays
+Printer’s Color Proof & Overlays4-cover

 And here’s that marvelous box of books.
 TA DA!